Native American use of fire in ecosystems: California

 Californian Indigenous groups stopped burning due to the Spanish banning the practice and the loss of manpower due to the forced labor on missions, ranchos, and pueblos.
 Following this development, fire incidence decreased at sites across the state.

 California's Native population has a cultural and dietary reliance on plants that must be maintained by burning.
 One cultural example is the hazel bush, used for weaving baskets, mainly baskets that carry newborn babies.
 The baskets must be woven with straight branches, and they need to be burned to do so.
 Acorns and salmon, which are native food sources, are also affected by Indigenous-prescribed burns.
 Burning was similarly useful in California for many food plants with edible parts—bulbs, leaves, fruits, and seeds.
 These plants appeared in open woods, meadows, prairies, or grasslands in California, and required systematic burning to keep their populations healthy and abundant.

 Don L Hankins conducted a study to understand the effects of Indigenous prescribed burning on different aspects of riparian fauna.
 They found a generally positive impact and concluded that prescribed burnings are important for maintaining the biodiversity of riparian ecosystems.
 This study showed that prescribed fires maintained the richness of the area.
 Fire burns are particularly needed to sustain native plant species.
 They increased the proportion of native plants to non-native plants and the richness of native plants.
 Fall burning, in particular, increased overall and native richness.
 On the other hand, fires in the spring only affected the richness of native species and did not impact non-native species.

 Another study of California's Quiroste Valley was conducted using visible plant remains (macrobotanical), charcoal or ash (anthracological), and local ecological data.
 The study found that the low frequency of lightning in the area, along with the presence of high amounts of grass-like plants and plants which thrive in post fire environments, indicates a history of anthropogenic burnings in the area.
-Two potential factors that were not able to be accounted for in this study was the frequency of lighting in the past, as they assumed it to be similar to modern day lightning frequency and used modern day data for their conclusions, and the potential for a different climate encouraging different plants to grow.
+Two potential factors that were not able to be accounted for in this study was the frequency of lightning in the past, as they assumed it to be similar to modern day lightning frequency and used modern day data for their conclusions, and the potential for a different climate encouraging different plants to grow.